 Boeing has a rich tradition in aviation which can be traced back over 100 years and today produces a diverse range of aircraft both commercial and military along with related products and services.
-It was nearly a very different story with furniture production saving the firm when 95% of America’s aircraft manufacturers went out of business.
+It was nearly a very different story with furniture production saving the firm when 95% of America’s aircraft makers went out of business.

 Boeing news, features and videos ...

-Boeing over the century
+The Boeing Company over the century

-The Boeing Company can trace its origins back to founder William E Boeing, who left Yale University in 1903 to enter the risky but potentially lucrative American northwest timber industry.
+The Boeing Company can trace its origins back to founder William Boeing, who left Yale University in 1903 to enter the risky but potentially lucrative American northwest timber industry.
 It was during his time in Washington State that he developed a fascination with the new phenomenon of aviation.
 After encountering various early biplanes, Bill Boeing elected to produce his own with the simple brief – ‘to build a better airplane’.

-On July 15, 1916 he incorporated Pacific Aero Products and, under his guidance, the tiny company grew into a huge corporation of related industries.
+On July 15, 1916 he incorporated Pacific Aero Products Company and, under his guidance, the tiny company grew into a huge corporation of related industries.
 The rebranding of the firm to the Boeing Airplane Company in May 1917 came barely a month after the US had declared war on the German Empire.
 An order for 50 Model C seaplanes from the US Navy was a huge boost for the fledgling company but the end of the Great War in 1918 led to a glut of military surplus airframes flooding the market and plunged the aviation industry into recession.

 Around 95% of America’s aircraft manufacturers went out of business and Boeing resorted to producing furniture to stay afloat.
 The founder’s refusal to give up on his vision for the future of aviation would eventually be vindicated in massive proportions.
-In 1922 Boeing received an order for 200 pursuit planes for the US Army – the company made a profit on the deal and never looked back.
+In 1922 Boeing received an order for 200 pursuit planes for the US Air Force – the company made a profit on the deal and never looked back.

 Flushed with success, the firm entered the airmail sector in February 1927 through new affiliate airline, Boeing Air Transport, which flew 25 Boeing Model 40As under contract to the US Postal Service.